stevekochscience/sqlschool/_posts/2014-01-04-logical-operators.markdown

 date:   2014-01-01 00:00:56
 ---

+<div class="tip">Tip: Start by running this code to get a sense of what's in the table that will be used in this tutorial.</div>

+    SELECT * FROM tutorial.patient_list

 ###Comparison Operators &mdash; the Weird Ones
 In the [previous tutorial](LINK), you played with some comparison opertors.
 There are a couple more that you're likely to find very useful.
 They're all special snowflakes, so we'll go through them individually: